 Venue: Dulwich College, London

-Dates: This workshop will run for five days from Monday 2nd August 2021 until Friday 6th August 2021.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran for five days from Monday 2nd August 2021 until Friday 6th August 2021.

 Experiment, develop and style a wearable art as we work with leather to create a sculptural facemask.
 Masks transform, hide, disguise and protect the wearer.
 As part of costume, masks have been inspired by animals, biomorphic forms, dreams and they are used in TV, music videos, on stage and in fashion.
 Taking inspiration from the Surrealists concepts and methodologies we shall explore ideas and concepts to inform the creative process.